Today we’re going to discuss the best way to get more clicks on your affiliate links.

-Now, I’m going to generalise a little bit here, so please forgive me if this doesn’t apply 100% to your niche.
+Now, I’m going to generalize a little bit here, so please forgive me if this doesn’t apply 100% to your niche.
 Keep in mind that every website and every audience is different, but the following tip is a lot more universal than you might think and is great for people just starting to monetize their sites with affiliate marketing.

 Getting More Clicks On Affiliate Links